Gargamiel/PokeWorld/README.md

 - Fixing bugs and improving compatibility.

-- Moves effect and animation, such as thunder dropping when using Thunder / Thunderbolt, have a meteor fall when using Draco Meteor, explosions, status moves, ...
+- Adding more moves, moves effect and animation, such as thunder dropping when using Thunder / Thunderbolt, have a meteor fall when using Draco Meteor, explosions, status moves,  a TM-like mechanic.

-- Adding more moves.
+- Improve forms, change type and move set in addition to texture.

-- A TM-like mechanic.
+- Pokémon themed music.

 - More Pokémon?